libertine-linux/libertine/README.md

 	* No package manager
 		* No way to install packages at runtime
 	* No unnecessary packages with an extremely small footprint
-		* Lets you audit and understand exactly what's there
+		* Lets you audit and understand exactly what`s there
 		* `.so`, (`lib`), `man`, `info`, headers, etc not installed
 		* Uses busybox over GNU utilities; may switch to Toybox when that is viable in a couple of years
 		* Useless legacy cruft not installed (`su`, floppy disk programs, `chat`, `cal`, `ftp`, `telnet` etc)
 		* Only the desired timezone data (UTC by default) and keyboard maps and console fonts installed
 	* All libraries are statically linked; .so symlink attacks and `LD_PRELOAD` are impossible
-		* With the exception of `nodejs`, which simply doesn't work with common modules in this case (eg `node-sass`)
+		* With the exception of `nodejs`, which simply doesn`t work with common modules in this case (eg `node-sass`)
 		* With the exception of bespoke builds of `luajit`, which need to use `dlopen()`
 	* Compilation uses hardened settingd
 		* Full RELRO (`-Wl,-z,relro,-z,now`)
 		* Uses a strong stack smashing protector (`-fstack-protector-string`)
 		* Uses `_FORTIFY_SOURCE`
-		* Uses Position-Independent-Executables for statically linked binaries, aka 'static PIE'
+		* Uses Position-Independent-Executables for statically linked binaries, aka `static PIE`
 			* ~~Breaks ZFS on Linux (eg `zed`) and OpenSSH~~
 	* Kernel auditing enabled
 		* Used by OpenSSH (which is an optional dependency)